cashubtc/nuts/XX.md

 There are two applications of `inverse_deterministic_value` there because Charlie will perform two swaps during his exit.

+This `funding_token_amount` and the `capacity` are channel parameters.

-The fees in the first stage will always be `total_funding_token_amount - deterministic_value_after_fees(total_funding_token_amount)`.
+The fees in the first stage will always be `funding_token_amount - deterministic_value_after_fees(funding_token_amount)`.
-The fees in the second stage can vary, as they depend on the distribution between the two parties.
+The fees in the second stage can vary, as they depend on the distribution between the two parties, and also due to the _Keyset Malleability_ issue discussed above.

-To make a payment which brings Charlie's balance to `balance`, the following describes how Alice computes the values of the various parts.
+To make a payment which brings Charlie's balance to `balance`, the following describes how Alice computes the values of the various parts:

  - `balance`, we start our computation with this, the balance that we wish Charlie to have in this transaction.
  - `c` = `inverse_deterministic_value(balance)`, the nominal value of Charlie's commitment outputs.